radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 # Input data format

-Before we get started let's take a look at what the raw data looks like.
+Before we get started, let's take a look at what the raw data looks like.

 Your input data will be in fastQ format, usually ending in `.fq`, `.fastq`, `.fq.gz`, or `.fastq.gz`.
 The file(s) may be compressed with gzip so that they